9 Great Organizations, Businesses To Support This Juneteenth

 Wondering how to commemorate this Juneteenth?
 Here are 9 racial justice organizations and Black-led businesses to support.

-This year, Father’s Day and Juneteenth fall on the same Sunday — June 19th, 2022.
-It’s only the second year in American history that this day has been a federally recognized holiday.
+This year, Juneteenth is on Monday, June 19th, 2023.
+It’s only the third year in American history that this day has been a federally recognized holiday.
 Many kids learn about Juneteenth in school (otherwise referred to as Jubilee Day, Emancipation Day, and Freedom Day).
 But just like other federally recognized holidays, if you want to do more to teach your kids about what Juneteenth really is — an annual commemoration of June 19th, 1865, when federal troops came to Galveston, Texas, to ensure that the enslaved people there were freed two years after the Emancipation Proclamation was issued — look no further.

 If you’re searching for material ways to contribute and commemorate the day, there are plenty of organizations that could use your support.
 From organizations that advocate for trans rights, to groups that run coding boot camps for Black girls, to groups that focus on uplifting fathers of color, here are 9 great organizations or actions you can take this Juneteenth.